-- Casa Brinda in Platja d’Aro – With a beautiful interior and cuisine to match, this is a lovely place to stop in for lunch or dinner during a day at the beach.
+- Casa Brinda in Platja d’Aro – With a beautiful interior and cuisine to match, this is a lovely place to stop in for lunch or dinner after a day at the beach.

 - Sybius Cala Canyelles in Lloret de Mar – A seaside setting with lots of seafood dishes on offer.
 Their seafood paella is delicious!